 Hormone Imbalance and Panic

-Interestingly, the specific reason that hormone imbalances lead to panic attacks isn't entirely clear.
-Hormones affect neurotransmitters (brain chemicals), coping ability, physical sensations, and more, so any number of those may be a factor in the development of panic.
+Hormones affect neurotransmitters (brain chemicals), coping ability, physical sensations, and more; any of which may be a factor in the development of anxiety and panic.

-You should start by taking my free 7 minute anxiety test.
-Note that not all menopause panic attacks are caused by menopause itself.
-Some are going to be caused by your reaction to the symptoms.
-Some are going to be caused by the concerns over the future and feelings of aging.
+It is important to note that not all panic attacks during menopause are caused by menopause itself.
+Some may be caused by your reaction to the physical symptoms while others may be a result of concerns over the future and feelings of aging.

 Starting in Perimenopause

 Unfortunately there isn't a set cause.
 It's not clear why some women experience anxiety and panic and others don't.
-But hormones are also the body's messengers.
+What we do know is that hormones are the body's messengers.
 They tell the body to create other hormones, generate neurotransmitters, and even cope with stress.
-When they're fluctuating regularly, the body has to rapidly adjust, and generally the human body doesn't adjust that quickly.
+When they are continuously fluctuating, the body has to rapidly adjust.

-Don't forget that the symptoms of menopause and perimenopause play a role as well.
-It's very likely to experience profound anxiety when you are:
+The symptoms of menopause and perimenopause may play a role as well.
+It is likely you will experience anxiety when you are:

 Menopause and Anxiety

-These panic attacks may start in the early stages of pre-menopause, but they can continue into menopause often because once panic attacks start, they can be difficult to stop.
+Panic attacks may start in the early stages of pre-menopause but they can continue into menopause.
+Once you begin to experience panic attacks, they can be difficult to stop.

-Panic disorder itself isn't just characterized by panic attacks.
-In some cases it's characterized by a fear of panic attacks.
-You can have only one panic attack and never have a panic attack again, but if you continue to experience anxiety over fear of the attacks you have panic disorder.
+Panic disorder is not characterized by panic attacks alone.
+In some cases it includes a fear of panic attacks.
+You can have only one panic attack and never have another again, but if you continue to experience anxiety over fear of another attack then you may have panic disorder.

 How to Stop Panic Disorder From Menopause

-With menopause panic disorder, it's a little bit more complicated.
-You can still cope with panic attacks without any medication, even when your hormones are in flux, but you also need to be prepared for a few more setbacks.
-You can talk to your doctor about hormonal medications as well, but remember that panic attacks are still an anxiety related disorder and may still occur after your hormones are under control.
+With menopause related panic, it's a little bit more complicated.
+You can cope with panic attacks without any medication, even when your hormones are in flux, although it may be challenging.
+You can talk to your doctor about hormone medications, but it is important to remember that panic attacks are still an anxiety disorder and may continue to occur after your hormones are under control.
 By learning coping skills for stress and anxiety, and considering long-term treatment to identify the underlying cause of your panic attacks, you can begin to manage menopausal related anxiety.